AryamanSrii/rksum/README.md

 # Text Summarizer Using Natural Language Tool Kit

+# About Summarizer
-A Beginner Level Summarizer for Slingshot OSS Challenge
+A Beginner Level Summarizer for Slingshot OSS Challenge build using NLTK and Pyautogui for inputs and outputs

+# Demo
 https://user-images.githubusercontent.com/68835688/128661426-1b69d7ea-8e23-4319-a9f3-4d8973c7d69b.mp4